FrancoSpeziali/react-crypto/README.md

 There's no need to call the API multiple times - in fact some APIs will block you if you call them too many times!

 I would recommend calling it once and storing the result.

-1. Design your app (start with something small)
+#### Start with something small

+Don't build something too big if you're not sure

-2. Determine what data you need from the API
+#### Determine how the API works before you use it

-(play around with the API)
+Play around with the API before you use it.
+Can it support your expectations?

-Download and install - Postman (Mansour)
-`sudo snap install insomnia` - Insomnia

-3. Think about how you will structure your application in terms of components
+#### Structure your application

-- what hierarchies will there be
+- what hierarchies will there be?
-- smart and dumb components
+- separate your logic into smart and dumb components

-4. Logic - how is it going to work?
-What will you keep in state?
+- What will you keep in state?

-- Call your API, get your data (store it in state)
-- Input
-- Output
-- Maths

-5. Styling
+#### CSS Styles

+Focus on styles last